-With more than 259 million users, LinkedIn is the most popular social network for professionals as well as one of the top social networks overall.
-Are you using it to its fullest potential?
+With more than 347 million users, LinkedIn is the most popular social network for professionals as well as one of the top social networks overall.
+But do you know how to use LinkedIn to its fullest potential?

-We've divided these tips into three main categories -- optimizing your LinkedIn presence, using LinkedIn for professional networking, and using LinkedIn for business and marketing.
+We've divided our cheat sheet into three main categories depending on your goals for using LinkedIn -- LinkedIn profile tips to optimize your LinkedIn presence, how to use LinkedIn for professional networking, and how to use LinkedIn for business and marketing.
 Click these links to jump to individual sections.

 1) Customize your public profile URL.

-Make your profile look more professional (and easier to share) by claiming your LinkedIn vanity URL.
+Make your personal profile look more professional (and much easier to share) by customizing your LinkedIn public profile URL.
 Instead of a URL with a million confusing numbers at the end, it will look nice and clean like this: http://www.linkedin.com/in/pamelavaughan.
-Customize your URL by going here and clicking Customize your public profile URL down on the right-hand side.
+Customize your URL by going here and modifying your public profile URL on the right-hand side.

-2) Create a profile badge for your personal website.
+3) Create a Profile Badge for your personal website or blog.

 Instead of using the default "Personal Website"-type anchor text links in your LinkedIn profile, you can change the anchor text to make those links more appealing to people who view your profile.
 So if you want to increase clicks on the website links you display on your profile, change those links' anchor text to something more attention-grabbing than the standard options LinkedIn provides.

 For example, if you want to include a link to your blog, rather than choosing LinkedIn's standard "Blog" anchor text, customize it to include keywords that indicate what your blog is about, like say "HubSpot's Marketing Blog."
 Each profile can display up to three website links like this, and they can be customized by editing your profile (click Profile >> Edit Profile from the site's top navigation), clicking the Contact Info section, clicking the pencil icon next to your website links, and selecting Other in the drop-down menu.